myklhenn/rsync-checker-py/README.md

 # rsync-checker-win

-A small Windows system tray app that indicates if an instance of [rsync.exe] is running
+A small Windows system tray app that indicates if an instance of [rsync.exe] is running.

 ![rsync-is-not-running]
 ![rsync-is-running]